 What are the most expensive Nike Air Max 1 and Nike Air Max 90 sneakers?
 What are the rarest Nike Air Max sneakers?
 These are typical questions that go through the mind of a sneakerhead.
-With these questions, you will quickly arrive at the Hyperstrikes.
+And above all, this are the most fascinating details for anyone who doesn’t understand the sneaker game.
+With these questions, you will mostly talk about the Hyperstrikes.
 Hyperstrikes are the most exclusive sneakers that exist.
 These are never sold in stores, but only given to friends and family of the designer and Nike.
 After 2008, no more Hyperstrikes were launched, but Friends & Family releases took their place.
 Nowadays the amount of F&F pairs launched are larger, but you still can’t just buy them.
 The big difference is that nowadays sneakers are not only forgiven to friends and family, but also to influencers (shame!).
 In this blog, we elaborate the complete list of all Air Max 1 and 90 Hyperstrikes and Friends & Family releases.

 By the way, at Outsole we are the luckiest bastards in the world.
 Most sneakers that are featured in this blog have been part of our collections.
 Yet it is still special for us and sometimes unreal to be able to work with this kind of great sneakers.
 Consequently, this blog has been written with much love!

 Nike Air Max 1 HUF San Francisco Hyperstrike (2004)